R8A: Adding HOV Lanes to the I-90 Outer Roadway (Complete)

 A series of public input opportunities occurred in September and October 2015; click here for presentation materials and summary comments from Sound Transit's Mercer Island webpage.

-Additional public outreach events began in 2016 -- check the Light Rail Mobility Discussions page for more detail.
+Additional public outreach events began in 2016 -- check the Light Rail Discussions and Outreach page for more detail.
 Note that future outreach will likely focus on the actual construction of light rail and the Mercer Island station.